derobins/MACSio/doc/macsio_using.rst

 To perform a strong scaling study in SIF parallel I/O mode, just replace the trailing ``MIF $nf`` in the above MACSio_ command line above with ``SIF``.

-This strong scaling scenario maintains constant part size (up to the last two iterations) and just varies the part count.
-Instead, we may want to do a strong scaling scenario where we maintain just a single part per task and vary that single part's size.
+This strong scaling scenario maintains constant part size (up to the last three iterations) and just varies the part count to hit the target global size.
+Instead, we may want to do a strong scaling scenario where we maintain just a single part per task and vary that single part's size to hit the target global size.
 This is demonstrated with following code...

 .. include:: ../macsio/strong_scaling_single_part.sh
    :code: shell